zouzonghua/macOS-tips-and-tricks/README.md

 brew install --HEAD luajit
 brew install --HEAD neovim

+# wget - GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS, the most widely used Internet protocols.
+It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs, terminals without X-Windows support, etc.
+brew install wget

 # ripgrep - ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 brew install ripgrep